What is a protective hairstyle?

 - Low-manipulation styles are usually easier to install, but require some attention every day.
 For example, twists and buns don’t take much time, but they require a low amount of manipulation on a daily or weekly basis.

-- If you have hair that is fine or prone to breakage, reduce breakage with protective styles.
+- If your hair is fine or prone to breakage, reduce breakage with protective styles.

 - If you live in a cold, windy, highly-polluted, or otherwise harsh environment, your walk to work or school alone could be damaging your hair, so give it more rest than normal.